rbonifac/RepData_PeerAssessment1/ReproducibleResearch_Project1.md

 ## [1] 10766.19
 ```
 Do these values differ from the estimates from the first part of the assignment?

-*-- Yes.
-The values do differ after populating new NA values*
+*Yes.The values do differ after populating new NA values*

 What is the impact of imputing missing data on the estimates of the total daily number of steps?

-*-- It increased the mean and median of the total number of steps*
+*It increased the mean and median of the total number of steps*

-**Are there differences in activity patterns between weekdays and weekends?**
+##Are there differences in activity patterns between weekdays and weekends?##

 For this part the weekdays() function may be of some help here.
 Use the dataset with the filled-in missing values for this part.